The Resorts Gal Guide to Disney’s Coronado Springs Pools (2024)

 Disney’s Coronado Springs is hands down our favorite moderate resort at Walt Disney World.
 This Southwest-themed resort offers stunning grounds and tons of amenities, including its pools.
 If you’re planning a stay or considering this resort as an option, you might want to know a little more about the resort’s pool areas.
 Coronado Springs has a unique feature pool that sits toward the center of the resort.

-This area, known as The Dig Site, has a feature pool with a Mayan pyramid backdrop, plus a few other bells and whistles.
-You can expect this pool to be bustling with guests under the circumstances of pleasant weather.
+This area, known as The Dig Site, has a feature pool with a Mayan pyramid backdrop and a few other bells and whistles.
+Under pleasant weather, this pool can be bustling with guests.
 However, if you avoid busy pool areas, you’ll be happy to know the resort has three other pools spread out over its luscious landscape.
 These are all considered “quiet” pools and have nearby laundry facilities.

 There’s no shortage of pool options at Coronado Springs.
 So pack your swimsuit (don’t forget the sunscreen) and get ready for a splashing good time during your Walt Disney World vacation!
 Let’s take a closer look at what to expect.